 Today the programme committee released the Call for Presentations for SotM-EU.

 Have you developed an OSM related tool?
 Are you a mapper, an OSM user,

 an advocate, or working on something else related to OpenStreetMap?
 Submit a talk and visit us in Karlsruhe.

 We are happy to hear your ideas!

 The “State of the Map Europe” comes to Karlsruhe!

 The State of the Map (SotM) is OpenStreetMap's annual conference.
-It has been held regularly since 2007 at different places around the world.
-With the State of the Map Europe (SotM-EU) in 2011, a European branch of this biggest OpenstreetMap conference has been established.
-After the huge success of the first SotM-EU in Vienna, we're proud to invite you to join us on the Weekend of 13th to 15th June 2014 for the second “State of the Map Europe” on the premises of the Karlsruhe University of Applied Sciences.
+It has been held regularly since at different places around the world.
+With the State of the Map Europe (SotM-EU), a European branch of this biggest OpenstreetMap conference has been established.
+After the huge success of the first SotM-EU in Vienna, we're proud to invite you to join us on the Weekend of 13th to 15th June for the second “State of the Map Europe” on the premises of the Karlsruhe University of Applied Sciences.

 There's still some time until the call for papers starts, but we're already looking for sponsors.
 As a sponsor you have the opportinity to place your logo and have your company name mentioned, as well as the permission to distribute promotional materials to conference participants.
 We're still working on fleshing out the sponsorship packages, but feel free to contact us already if you're interested.